markguinn/silverstripe-shop-search/README.md

 - Define filters manually or based on available variations/attributes
 - Faceting on Solr
 - Tests for Solr adapter
+- Figure out how to handle category filtering and parent/sub cats

 DEVELOPERS:
 -----------